 Holidays With COPD Can Still Be Stress-Free

-As the busy winter season descends upon us, chronic obstructive pulmonary disease (COPD) patients may find they’re not feeling quite as festive as they would like — the holidays with COPD can be tough.
+As the busy winter season descends upon us, chronic obstructive pulmonary disease (COPD) patients may find they are not feeling quite as festive as they would like — the holidays with COPD can be tough.

-Although there is a lot to juggle over the holidays, don’t let your life overwhelm your health.
-Instead, learn how to take full advantage of the joyous parts, avoid COPD triggers, and maybe even improve your outlook and wellbeing for a fresh start to the new year.
+Although there is a lot to juggle over the holidays, do not let your life overwhelm your health.
+Instead, learn how to take full advantage of the joyous parts, avoid COPD triggers and maybe even improve your outlook and wellbeing for a fresh start to the new year.

 Handling Holiday Stress With COPD

 Stress is unavoidable over the holidays, but it also happens to be a major player in COPD exacerbations.
 If you let it get out of hand, you could find yourself too exhausted to carry on with your holiday obligations — or even wind up in the hospital.

 The problem with stress is it causes an acute physical reaction in your lungs: when you begin to feel anxious or pressured, you will tend to breathe faster.
 The faster you breathe, the more pressure you put on your lungs to take in and expel air, and that can leave you feeling short of breath.
 Of course, the more difficult it is for you to breathe, the more anxious you become, and the cycle continues.